-To be thus is nothing;

-But to be safely thus.-Our fears in Banquo

-Stick deep; and in his royalty of nature

-Reigns that which would be fear'd: 'tis much he dares;

-And, to that dauntless temper of his mind,

-He hath a wisdom that doth guide his valour

-To act in safety.
-There is none but he

-Whose being I do fear: and, under him,

-My Genius is rebuked; as, it is said, Mark Antony's was by Caesar.
-He chid the sisters When first they put the name of king upon me, And bade them speak to him: then prophet-like They hail'd him father to a line of kings: Upon my head they placed a fruitless crown, And put a barren sceptre in my gripe, Thence to be wrench'd with an unlineal hand, No son of mine succeeding.
-If 't be so, For Banquo's issue have I filed my mind; For them the gracious Duncan have I murder'd; Put rancours in the vessel of my peace Only for them; and mine eternal jewel Given to the common enemy of man, To make them kings, the seed of Banquo kings!
-Rather than so, come fate into the list.
-And champion me to the utterance!
-Who's there!
+To be thus is nothing, But to be safely thus.
+Our fears in Banquo Stick deep, and in his royalty of nature Reigns that which would be fear'd: 'tis much he dares; And, to that dauntless temper of his mind, He hath a wisdom that doth guide his valour To act in safety.
+There is none but he Whose being I do fear: and under him My genius is rebuk'd; as, it is said, Mark Antony's was by Caesar.
+He chid the sisters When first they put the name of king upon me, And bade them speak to him; then, prophet-like, They hail'd him father to a line of kings: Upon my head they plac'd a fruitless crown, And put a barren sceptre in my gripe, Thence to be wrench'd with an unlineal hand, No son of mine succeeding.
+If't be so, For Banquo's issue have I fil'd my mind; For them the gracious Duncan have I murder'd; Put rancours in the vessel of my peace Only for them; and mine eternal jewel Given to the common enemy of man, To make them kings, the seed of Banquo kings!
+Rather than so, come, fate, into the list, And champion me to th' utterance!-Who's there?-